Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Mind-body synchronization - The first thing you learn in these classes is breathing.
 Its physical benefits include proper posture of the spine and pelvis, while the mind enjoys significant stress reductions.

 • Develop a strong core - Pilates revolves around the central core of the human body, which is the abdominal and back region.
-By improving those muscles and centering your entire skeleton, these exercises further focud on clearing and centering your mind.
+These exercises further focus on clearing and centring your mind by improving those muscles and centring your entire skeleton

-• Improve performances and prevent injuries - This is the main reason why all kinds of athletes and celebrities practice Pilates.
+• Improve performance and prevent injuries - This is why athletes and celebrities practice Pilates.
 The technique is used equally by athletes, stage performers (singers, dancers, actors), and individuals who want to prevent significant injuries by making their bodies more flexible and increasing their stamina.

 The gentle moves of the instructor are sometimes paired with challenging tasks, but once you review the benefits of the practice, there is rarely any dissatisfaction.
 The inventor of Pilates said it himself: "You will feel better in ten sessions, look better in twenty sessions, and have a completely new body in thirty sessions."